hpcloud-mon/monasca-hugo/content/components/metrics.md

 categories = [ "components" ]
 +++

-Provides an API for real-time storage and retrieval of metrics and statistics. <!--more--> The main features of metrics are as follows:
+Monasca provides an API for real-time storage and retrieval of metrics and statistics. <!--more--> The main features of metrics are as follows:

 - Storage and retrieval of metrics.
 - Push-based, streaming of metrics.
 Monasca support pushing metrics to the API, and does not support pull-based metrics.